-However, the Center operator may not apply excess program income generated during one funding period to prior program funding periods to fund non-federal cost share shortfalls.
-In addition, program income that is not (1) expended in furtherance of project objectives, (2) carried forward for expenditure in the succeeding funding period with written approval of the Grants Officer, or (3) used for completion of the work by the end of the overall award period will be deducted from the project's total allowable cost.
-The Center operator may be required to reimburse MBDA for some, or all, of the federal share disbursed to the Center operator under the award if any of the aforementioned circumstances occur (see Section IV - I. Proposed Budget and Budget Narrative).
+However, the Project operator may not apply excess Project income generated during one funding period to prior Project funding periods to fund non-federal cost share shortfalls.
+In addition, Project income that is not (1) expended in furtherance of Project objectives, (2) carried forward for expenditure in the succeeding funding period with written approval of the Grants Officer, or (3) used for completion of the work by the end of the overall award period will be deducted from the Project's total allowable cost.
+The Project operator may be required to reimburse MBDA for some, or all, of the federal share disbursed to the Project operator under the award if any of the aforementioned circumstances occur (see Section IV.
+I-Proposed Budget and Budget Narrative).